Where Are the Toyota Tundra and Tacoma Pickup Trucks Built?

 Environmental impact of Toyota in the San Antonio area

-Before breaking ground on the manufacturing plant in Texas, Toyota purchased 2,678 acres of ranchland, which has historical roots dating back to 1794.
+Before breaking ground on the manufacturing plant in Texas, Toyota purchased 2,678 acres of ranchland, which has historical roots dating back to 1794 (thus the name of the Tundra’s western-themed 1794 Edition).
 Toyota donated 678 acres of this land to the City of San Antonio.
 The land donation created green space along the Medina River and Leon Creek, which borders the manufacturing plant.

 In addition to the creation of green space, Toyota made a positive environmental impact in the area in other ways.
 To help lower its carbon emissions, the plant uses many solar panels.
 The solar panels create around 4.5 million kilowatt-hours of energy per year.
 Also, the plant is a zero-waste facility.
 It works with suppliers at the plant to recycle various materials, such as metal, cardboard, and wood pallets.

 The manufacturing plant furthers its positive environmental impact by improving biodiversity.
 It has a vibrant pollinator garden with beautiful plants, which attract butterflies, birds, and bats.
 Also, the plant has a partnership with the San Antonio Zoo.

 For this partnership, Toyota is working with the zoo to reintroduce Texas horned lizards to the green space around the plant, which is the lizard’s native habitat.

 How does the Toyota plant benefit the San Antonio community?

 The biggest benefit of the Toyota plant for the San Antonio community is the thousands of jobs that it supports.
 This has a very positive impact on the local economy.
 This is accomplished by directly providing livable incomes for the local population and indirectly with the many local businesses that the employees utilize.